xtzchads/up.xtzchad.xyz/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests.
-Any improvements to enhance the meditation experience or update the Tezos staking data display are welcome.
+Any improvements to enhance the meditation experience are welcome.

 ## License